-This section should contain recommendations as to which surveyed resources are eligible for inclusion in the National Register, accompanied by a statement as to why it meets the National Register criteria for listing.
+This section should contain recommendations as to which surveyed resources are eligible for inclusion in the National Register, accompanied by a statement as to why it does or does not meet the National Register criteria for listing.
 Be certain to cite relevant criteria, (A, B, C, or D), and discuss the context in which the property is significant.
 Recommendations should look both at individual properties and the potential for historic districts.

-- 1. List all new or previously determined eligible, or previously listed National Register properties.
+1. List all new or previously determined eligible, or previously listed National Register properties.
 For each property address the resource's integrity, the applicable National Register criteria(on), the area of significance and the period of significance.
-Define the property's character defining features. - 2.
-For an eligible historic district provide a topographic map showing the limits of the proposed district.
+Define the property's character defining features.

+2. For an eligible historic district provide a topographic map showing the limits of the proposed district.
 Supply additional photographs illustrating street or landscape views, as well as all non-historic or non-contributing resources.
-Key the map to the survey forms.